 Tip 2: Exercise Together

 While family exercise doesn’t need to be particularly strenuous, it’s the regularity of the activity that cements the habit of exercise.
 Families where parents join the children in walks, hikes, bike rides, swimming, team sports, and other activities while encouraging kids to get out and run around on their own and with friends will see greater individual physical activity over a lifetime.
 Even getting a dog can help you establish regular time for physical activity as you walk and care for your pet.
+If you want to incorporate some form of technology into your family walks, you could consider getting a drone from somewhere like DrDrone and make that part of the walk.
+You could have your children race against the drone, for example, getting them moving and exercising without even realising.
+The excitement of the drone should keep them motivated to keep going out, even if you have to walk a fair bit to get somewhere where flying is permitted.

 Tip 3: Emphasize Health, not Body Shape